open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         * hard stack 1024
         * soft stack 1024

-   If you only want to target these setting to specific user or group rather than all with "*", please follow the configuration rules of the /etc/security/limits.conf file.
+   If you only want to target these settings to specific user or group rather than all with "*", please follow the configuration rules of the /etc/security/limits.conf file.

 2. Make sure pam_limits.so appears in /etc/pam.d/login as following: